top of page

 Medication is only part of pain management

 Medication is important, and in severe pain it can be essential.
 But it is not the complete answer.
 Each medication acts at a particular level.
-None of them fully close all the gates.
-This is why a person may still suffer significantly even when taking several medicines.
+None of them should ever fully close one, or all of the gates.
+With the right combination of medications, by partially closing some of the gates, pain is lessened to tolerable levels.

 Medication also carries risks.
 Depending on the type used, these can include:

 This is one reason why the aim should never be blind dependence on medication.
-Rather, it should be a wise, strategic use of medication, alongside all the other ways of influencing the pain system.
+Instead, our strategy should be a smart, strategic use of medicine, along with all the healthy ways to affect the pain system without medication.

 In simple terms: